Broadband Guides

 These guides cover the part of home internet that provider comparison pages often skip: what happens when the power fails, the modem loses power, the router stays on but the provider is down, or a remote-work day depends on a backup connection.

-If you want to see how BroadbandOutlook works when a state starts earning real search traction, Colorado is one of the best examples on the site right now.
-The four Colorado pages work together: the overview page sets expectations, the fiber page narrows the wired-service question, the best-areas page gives you a stronger place-to-start view, and the rural page keeps mountain and lower-density searches honest.
+Colorado is a useful example of why one statewide answer is rarely enough.
+The overview page sets expectations, the fiber page narrows the wired-service question, the best-areas page gives you a stronger place-to-start view, and the rural page keeps mountain and lower-density searches honest.